NEW YORK AND NEW JERSEY EMPLOYMENT DISCRIMINATION ATTORNEYS

 - Being forced to resign because of a hostile work environment affecting performance

 Another form of discrimination is “disparate impact” — which means an apparently neutral policy or practice impacts certain employees (for example, older workers more than younger workers or women more than men), such as strength or agility tests or requirements.
 The employer may defend by showing a reasonable business necessity for the policy or practice, whereupon the claimant may have to show that the employer could have used a less discriminatory practice to achieve the same result.
 In March 2005, the U.S. Supreme Court in Smith v.
 City of Jackson, Mississippi held that workers can challenge employers’ policies or practices that adversely impact older workers, even when there is no evidence that the employer intended to discriminate against older workers.

 You have the right to safety and security in your employment.
-If you have faced discrimination at your workplace or have been treated unfairly, contact the Akin Law Group immediately at 212-825-1400 for a free consultation and learn your rights or e-mail us at email@example.com.
+If you have faced discrimination at your workplace or have been treated unfairly, contact the New York or New Jersey workplace discrimination attorneys at the Akin Law Group immediately at 212-825-1400 for a free consultation and learn your rights or complete the contact form on this page.